 Though spraying a store-bought air freshener in the house seems like the easy way to air out smells, there are many other means that are just as simple.
 First, try cleaner-free methods such as opening a window and leaving out some coffee grinds or dried herbs.

 If that doesn’t work, fill small ramekins with baking soda and leave them in rooms throughout the home.
 Just as a box of baking soda in the refrigerator helps absorb the odours inside, the same goes for smells in the house.
-An alternative (though potentially more messy if spilled) to baking soda is to fill the dishes with some white vinegar, which does the same thing.
+An alternative (though potentially messier if spilt) to baking soda is to fill the dishes with some white vinegar, which does the same thing.

 All-Purpose Cleaners